 - Between 2014 and 2015, the median income in San Mateo County decreased by 6%, while the median home price increased by 19%, the median price condo increased 15%, and monthly rent for one and two bedroom apartments increased by 10%.

-- In 2014, 35% of homeowners were paying over 35% of household income towards housing costs.
+- In 2015, 33% of homeowners in San Mateo County paid over 35% of household income towards housing costs.
 Historically, the expected percentage of income allocated for housing was 30%.

 - The first-time buyer housing affordability index tracks the number of households in a geographic area that are able to afford an entry level home.

 - An entry level home is defined as 85% of the prevailing median price.